JessIsSilly/Cozmonitor/README.md

 # Other Info
 * This has not been tested on any linux distro.
 If you are on linux, use this, and encounter errors, please make an issue about it
 * You can change what fps it allows itself to go to in config.toml under Screenshots then fps (default is 60)
+* This currently only works on the primary monitor